 Engage in a critically rigorous review of the literature on one of the examined issues of Christian community in schools and research one or more aspects from both a historical and current perspective.

 Demonstrate competence in the methodologies and skills of advanced research appropriate to the dialogue between education and theology, in particular research design.

-BS9004L Biblical Text and Traditons and CT9004L Theological Foundations for Educators or DE9016L Education and Theology in Dialogue are assumed
+Prerequisites: BS9004L Biblical Text and Traditions and CT9004L Theological Foundations for Educators or DE9016L Education and Theology in Dialogue are assumed

 Engagement with online learning materials, including audio/video, tasks, forums, and asynchronous discussion with lecturer.

 research design proposal 600 words

 Unit approved for the University of Divinity by John Capper on 19 Oct, 2017